CdrSonan/Nova-Vox/README.md

 The executable will be generated in /dist, along with its dependencies.

 Afterwards, you can compile the executable into a Windows installer by compiling "installer.iss" with Inno-Setup.

+## Known Bugs
+- Only stereo audio devices are supported; playback fails on other devices ([#49](https://github.com/CdrSonan/Nova-Vox/issues/49))
+- Moving a note in a way that it swaps positions with another note sometimes causes a crash or softlock
+- Audio quality of Voicebanks imported from UTAU is lower than expected